 - the duration of the contract may not exceed 90 consecutive days,

-- beyond 90 consecutive days, the contract may not be renewed.
+- beyond 90 consecutive days, the contract cannot be renewed.

-- the name of the owner (the manager's name and his head office if the dwelling is not managed directly by the owner)
+- the owner's name (the manager's name and his registered office if the property is not managed directly by the owner)

 - the name of the tenant